-- Limit, postpone or cancel group gatherings.
-(Note: Mass gatherings with more than 10 people are prohibited under Ontario’s State of Emergency declaration)
+- Limit, postpone or cancel group gatherings (Note: gatherings with more than 50 people indoors and 100 people outdoors are prohibited under Ontario’s State of Emergency declaration)

 - Connect with friends, family and others by phone or online

-- Keep children away from group settings including indoor playdates with other children
+- Keeps children away from group settings including indoor playdates with other children

 - If you are over 70 years of age, or have a compromised immune system or medical condition: Given the greater risk of severe outcomes for older adults and those with medical conditions or compromised immune systems, it is strongly recommended that you self-isolate.
 This means only leaving home or seeing other people for essential reasons.
 Where possible, you should seek services over the phone or internet or ask for help from friends, family or neighbours with essential errands.

 You can go for a walk if you: